Top 55 E-Commerce Tools for Businesses and Startups in 2023

 Like BigCommerce, it’s scalable and has robust features and tools such as storefront design and customization, store management, marketing and SEO, and analytics.
 Furthermore, Shopify stores are designed to be mobile commerce ready with a built-in mobile commerce shopping cart.
 This feature lets your customers browse and make a purchase using their mobile devices.

-For new ecommerce businesses, Shopify offers the Basic Shopify plan, which starts at $24 per month.
+For new e-commerce businesses, Shopify offers the Basic Shopify plan, which starts at $29 per month, billed annually.
 It also offers Shopify Lite, a plan designed for merchants who are planning to sell in-person or add a “Buy” button to their website.
 It starts at $9 a month.
 It’s worth noting that you can’t build an online store using Shopify Lite.
+For $5 per month, you can access Shopify’s Starter plan, which lets you quickly build a simple e-commerce store and promote your products across social media channels or other channels that let you share a link to your products.

 Shopify